mhartl/pivotal-github/README.md

 `git story-merge` merges the current branch into `master`.
 On a branch called `6283185-add-markdown-support`, `git story-merge` is equivalent to the following:

     $ git checkout master
-    $ git merge --no-ff 6283185-add-markdown-support
+    $ git merge --no-ff --log 6283185-add-markdown-support

 Note that this effectively changes the default merge behavior from fast-forward to no-fast-forward, which makes it possible to see from `git log` which of the commit objects together have implemented a story.
 As noted in [A successful Git branching model](http://nvie.com/posts/a-successful-git-branching-model/),

 > The `--no-ff` flag causes the merge to always create a new commit object, even if the merge could be performed with a fast-forward.
 This avoids losing information about the historical existence of a feature branch and groups together all commits that together added the feature… Yes, it will create a few more (empty) commit objects, but the gain is much bigger that that cost.

+In addition, the `--log` option puts the commit messages from the individual commits in the merge message, which arranges for the merge commit itself to appear in the activity log at Pivotal Tracker.
+This is especially useful for viewing the full diff represented by the commit.

-Because of the way options are chained, passing the option `--ff` to `git story-merge` will override the `--no-ff` flag and restore the fast-forward behavior.
+Because of the way options are chained, passing `--ff` or `--no-log` to `git story-merge` will override the `--no-ff` or `--log` flags (respectively) and thus restore the default behavior of `git merge`.

 #### Options